4SLUT Once the optical calibration is achieved, 4SM now operates a simplified LUT,

 - spectral Lw: BOA water volume reflectance

-- Z: bottom depth Z over the range 0-30 m
+- Z: shallow bottom depth over the range 0-30 meters

 - LB is the BOA shallow bottom reflectance as if at null depth,